gabewebd/the-wellness-apparel/README.md

 	- If sample data was provided you will have to import it.

  4. Run the web project:
-	Type *localhost/the-wellness-apparel/* in your browser address line.
-Also, you may have to change the directory if the folder was renamed in your computer.
+	Type *localhost/the-wellness-apparel-main/* in your browser address line.
+Also, you may have to change the directory if the folder was renamed upon download or to whichever you prefer.

 # Important Notes